dufferzafar/win-butler/README.md

 ## <a name="todo"></a>To Do ASAP

-* SelectFiles in explorer
+* Other Scripts
+  * Backup Buddy.
+Animated TrayIcon.
-  * Think of ways to improve
+  * Core part of Sorting Hat.
+  * Renamer

 * Screenshots
   * Add Shift to upload in all...

+* Settings GUI
+  * Folder Paths
+  * Screenshot
+  * Backup
+  * Hotkeys - Bindings, On/Off

+* Copy selected File/Folder's path.

 ## <a name="later"></a>Could be added later

 * Volume Control
   * Mute

-* RunFromSublime
-  * Untitled Files

-* Backup Buddy Module
-  * Animated TrayIcon

-* Core Sorting Hat Module

 * Imgur User Account
   * Authorization Headers